Kuwait City, Kuwait

 When we asked people what advice they would give someone preparing to move to Kuwait City, they said:

 "Learn about the religion and traditions because you could easily offend someone or be offended.
-Check if your necessities are available in Kuwait e.g. certain products, books, food," wrote one member in Kuwait City.
+Check if your necessities are available in Kuwait e.g. certain products, books, food," wrote a member in Kuwait City.

 Get Quote